Return to Practice Applicant

 Following the Registration Committee’s review of all application documentation and assessment results, the College will send a letter outlining the requirements for registration.
 Based on any noted deficiencies in competence or knowledge, this can range from academic upgrading, dietetic bridging or any other requirements as determined by the Registration Committee.
 If additional dietetic bridging education is required, course costs are your responsibility.
 Applicants may request access to their application records; original documents submitted as part of an application are returned to applicants following the interim registration decision.

 Under the Health Professions Act, an applicant may request a review of the interim registration decision by Council.
 The Council’s role in a review/appeal is to review the rationale and outcome of the decision and assess whether the decision was reasonable.
 The request must be submitted in writing to the attention of the Registrar within 30 days from the date of the registration decision notification.
 The request must set out the reasons why the application for registration should be approved with or without conditions.

 Application Links & Documents

 - Information on Application for Registration: Return to Practice Guide

-- Application for Registration: Return to Practice Form
+- Registration Pathway for Return to Practice Applicants

 - Documents for Submission: Application for Registration (Return to Practice) Resource